mehmetcanerisildakli/Web-UI-Automation-com.hepsiburada/README.md

 # Web UI Automation

-It is created to be sample case project that tests functinality of an web application com.hepsiburada
+It is created to be sample case project that tests functionality of a web application com.hepsiburada

 Steps (Gherkin):